5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 - Check if sound is working (Internal, Inputs, Outputs, Headphones)
 - If it's working: congrats!

-**NOTE**: For testing verbs and `WakeConfigData` you can use `alc-verb` (it's in the Build folder) and Terminal to inject those into the Codec during runtime.
+**NOTE**: For testing verbs and `WakeConfigData` you can use `alc-verb` (it's in the Build folder) and Terminal to inject verbs into the Codec during runtime.
 This way, you don't have to edit the PinConfig, the .xml files and recompile the kext every time you want to test something.
-But I have yet to figure out how to use it.
-Requires boot-arg `alcverbs=1` or `alc-verbs` device property to be present in the `config.plist`.
+But I have yet to figure out how it works.
+Requires boot-arg `alcverbs=1` or `alc-verbs` device property for the Codec to be present in the `config.plist`.

 ### Troubleshooting
 Follow the [AppleALC Troubleshooting Guide](https://github.com/dortania/OpenCore-Install-Guide/blob/e08ee8ebe6fa030393c153b055225f721edafab2/post-install/audio.md#troubleshooting) by Dortania